 In this section, we present the cross-validation results (i.e. the generalization ability of our model) for one exemplary pair of modalities, namely JAC and NDI.
-This choice was made based on the facts that 1) the Jacobian determinant of a transformation which brings a T1 image into standard space has been seen to be a superior indicator of grey matter density changes as opposed to the T1 image intensities alone; 2) the NDI has shown promise and applicability in a vast number of neuroscience studies (along with a greater sensitivity and specificity in detecting microstructural alterations).
-Figure 5 depicts the 10-fold cross-validation results as described in the Methods section.
+This choice was made based on the facts that 1) the Jacobian determinant of a transformation which brings a T1 image into standard space has been seen to be a superior indicator of grey matter density changes as opposed to the T1 image intensities alone 2) the NDI has shown promise and applicability in a vast number of neuroscience studies (along with a greater sensitivity and specificity in detecting microstructural alterations).
+Figure 4 depicts the 10-fold cross-validation results as described in the Methods section.
 MSE was bounded between 0 and 0.02 in all folds, except for fold six where it reached a median value (across all subjects in the fold of approximately 0.038).
-Considering that both JD and NDI metrics are bounded by definition between -1,1 and 0,1 (respectively) and commonly assume absolute values up to 0.5-0.7, these MSE values are around 1/200th of the original intensities.
+Considering that both JD and NDI metrics are bounded by definition between - 1,1 and 0,1 (respectively) and commonly assume absolute values up to 0.5-0.7, these MSE values are around 1/200th of the original intensities.

-Figure 5: CNR, MSE and Normalized Differences for each of the 10 folds within the cross-validation procedure.
-The boxplots represent the distribution of the values, where the median and the interquantile ranges of the distribution are plotted.
-MSE is plotted using the scaled absolute logarithm value of the original MSE.
+Figure 4: CNR, MSE and Normalized Differences for each of the 10 folds within the cross-validation procedure.
+The boxplots represent the distribution of the values, where the median and the interquantile rages of the distribution are plotted.
 We also report the values of the Median (with the dotted red line) and of the Median Absolute Deviation (MAD, blue dotted line) across all folds.
 The x axis represents the folds (from 1 to 10) and the y axis the values of the respective plotted indicator.